IdaCy/wtp/README.txt

 ### 5. Testing the Installation
-Before running the server, collect all static files: python manage.py collectstatic

 Start the Django development server to test if everything is set up correctly: python manage.py runserver

-Make sure PostgreSQL is running: pg_ctl -D "C:\Program Files\PostgreSQL\16\data" restart

 Access the Application:
-Open a browser and go to http://127.0.0.1:8000/ to view the application.
+Open a browser and call http://127.0.0.1:8000/ to see the website.

+## Debugging

+If the website has no styling, run: python manage.py collectstatic

+If the re is a 'connection refused' error, restart PostgreSQL: pg_ctl -D "C:\Program Files\PostgreSQL\16\data" restart

+To manually edit PostgreSQL tables, use: psql -U wtp_user -d wtp_db (or replace with your differing table and user)

 ## Importing Data